clash-lang/clash-lang.org/content/blog/0004-undefined-values.md

   vec     = register vecInit (liftA2 (<<+) vec a)
 {{< / highlight >}}

-`deepErrorX` will recursively define the spine of whatever type has an instance for `Undefined`.
+`deepErrorX` will recursively define the spine of whatever type has an instance for `NFDataX`.

 A similar problem exists when evaluating data structures to [Normal Form](https://medium.com/@aleksandrasays/brief-normal-forms-explanation-with-haskell-cd5dfa94a157).
 For memory/performance reasons you sometimes want to deeply evaluate a structure.
 We'd like: